bakamedi/my-angular-web-app/README.md

 # MyAngularBlogWebApp

+## Build With
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.0.
+-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.0.
-This project used [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) version 8.1.1.
+-This project used [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) version 8.1.1.
-This project used [Mongoose](https://github.com/Automattic/mongoose) version 5.0.6.
+-This project used [Mongoose](https://github.com/Automattic/mongoose) version 5.0.6.
-This project used [MongoDB](https://github.com/mongodb/mongo) version 3.0.2.
+-This project used [MongoDB](https://github.com/mongodb/mongo) version 3.0.2.
-This project used [cors](https://github.com/expressjs/cors) version 2.8.4.
+-This project used [cors](https://github.com/expressjs/cors) version 2.8.4.
-This project used [Express](https://github.com/expressjs/express) version 4.16.2.
+-This project used [Express](https://github.com/expressjs/express) version 4.16.2.

 ## CDN